GR8DAN/markdown-CMS/md/markdown-cms-license.md

 The ↓markdown↓ CMS software is free (as in freedom) and any modifications to it must be readily attainable.
 The name ↓markdown↓ (a UK registered trademark) and the ↓markdown↓ CMS logos are used for support and marketing activities and must not be used for any derived works or modified versions of the software. ↓markdown↓ CMS software is licensed under the terms of the [GNU Affero General Public License V3](http://www.gnu.org/licenses/agpl-3.0.html "AGPLv3") (AGPLv3).
 A copy of the license is [provided with the software](agpl.txt "AGPLv3").

 The ↓markdown↓ CMS cascading style sheet (CSS) is derived from [Skeleton CSS](http://getskeleton.com/ "Skeleton CSS Home Page") and ↓markdown↓ CMS converts text to HTML via [Parsedown](http://parsedown.org/ "Parsedown Home Page").
 The XML sitemap feature is derived from [sitemap-php](https://github.com/o/sitemap-php "sitemap-php on GitHub").
+A cookie message is displayed using [Silktide's Insites Cookie Consent](https://cookieconsent.insites.com/ "Cookie Consent Home").
 All are licensed under The MIT License.

 ## The MIT License (MIT)